QGIS Trigger Workflow for Madagascar#

 Run

-We will generate two output maps to support the analysis:
+We will generate two different types of output maps to support the analysis:

-Map 1 will provide an overview of the affected districts, the extent of the cyclone event, and the locations of relevant warehouses.
+Map 1 will provide an cyclone impact overview of the affected districts, the extent of the cyclone event, and the locations of relevant warehouses.

-Map 2 will focus on the impact to infrastructure and population, displaying the number of affected people, buildings, health sites, and education facilities.
+Map 2 will focus on the impact to infrastructure and population.
+We will create 5 different impact maps displaying the following information:

-Additionally, a map showing the warehouse isochrones for all 13 warehouses will be provided by HeiGIT.
+Additionally, a map showing the warehouse isochrones for all 13 warehouses will be provided.
+The map and the map template can be found in the warehouse_isochrone_matrix folder.

 Purpose: Definition of how features are represented visually on the map.